exercism/gdscript/docs/INSTALLATION.md

 # Installation

-Gdscript is a domain specific language and can thereby requires the godot game engine to be installed.
+GDScript is a domain specific language and can thereby requires the godot game engine to be installed.

 ## General